Chair, Valerie Helbronner, Partner, Torys LLP

 Valerie Helbronner is a partner in Torys LLP's Infrastructure and Energy Practice.
 She has provided legal and strategic advice on energy projects in and outside Ontario.
 A focus of Valerie's practice has been on renewable energy projects, including run-of- river hydro, wind and solar projects.
 Valerie has also worked extensively with projects involving First Nations interests and issues, including the duty to consult and accommodate.
 Valerie has worked with the Ontario Waterpower Association (OWA) in the development and implementation of MNR's Site Release rules, and is currently participating in the Building Capacity Initiatives that the OWA is working on with MNR and First Nations.
 In acting on projects involving First Nations, she has represented various stakeholders, including First Nations, aboriginal-owned entities and private sector developers negotiating with First Nations.
 Valerie has advised on numerous restructuring projects internationally, including in Ontario, Russia, Hungary, South Africa and the Balkans.
 She has also advised on project financings in various other industries in several Canadian provinces and territories, including electrical, healthcare, rail transportation and mining.
 Valerie is Chair of the Board of Directors of the OWA and is on the Steering Committee of Canadian Wind Energy Association’s Ontario Caucus.
 Contact: firstname.lastname@example.org

 Vice Chair, Ian Kerr, Project Development, Brookfield Renewable Energy Group

 Ian is a hydro enthusiast with over 20 years experience in the Canadian waterpower industry.
-In his current role as Chief Operating Officer, he is responsible for Brookfield’s wind and waterpower operation and development activities throughout Canada.
+In his current role as Senior Vice President Project Development, he is responsible for Brookfield’s renewable power and transmission development activities globally.
 Prior to Brookfield, Ian worked with Fortis (Newfoundland Power) and with BC Hydro.
 Ian has been a member of the OWA Board of Directors since 2004 and served as Chair from 2008-2011.
 He is a professional engineer and holds B.Eng (Civil) and MBA degrees from Memorial University, and M.Eng (Water Resources) degree from the University of British Columbia.

 Vice-Chair, Marc Mantha, P. Eng.
 Vice President Operations, H2O Power LP